itsmesona09/OpenAI_API/README.md

 ## Run the Application:
 - Start the server by running npm start in the server directory.
-- Run the React app with npm start in the client directory.
+- Run the React app with npm run dev in the client directory.

 ## Usage:
 - Open the application in a web browser.